Robert-van-Engelen/Forth500/E500-expanded/README.md

     > SAVEM "F:FORTH500.BIN",&B0000,&Bxxxx

-where `xxxx` is the address returned by `HERE HEX.`.
-If you just loaded Forth500 without changing it, then `xxxx=4DB2` and save the image with:
+where `xxxx` is the address returned by `HERE HEX.` minus 1.
+If you just loaded Forth500 without changing it, then save the image with:

-    > SAVEM "F:FORTH500.BIN",&B0000,&B4DB2
+    > SAVEM "F:FORTH500.BIN",&B0000,&B4D61

 This makes it possible to instantly reload Forth500, e.g. after a fatal error or crash that damaged the Forth500 dictionary: